Heather Heyer, Loses Life Standing Up Against Racism And Hate In VA

 Shanta Jordan Puts Herself Between Boy And Speeding Car, Bridgeport, CT

 Shanta Jordan was seriously injured in Bridgeport, CT when she jumped in front of an oncoming, careening car in an effort to save a little boy from being killed.
 The out of control car slammed into Jordan whose body took most of the impact against a brick wall.
 Had it not been for her selfless act, the little boy (who is under 10 years old) would not have survived.
 Both are in the hospital as of June 10, 2017, but are going to survive.
 We pray for you both.
+Black Entertainment Television has drawn attention to a Go Fund Me set up to help this hero pay her medical bills.
 Ms. Jordan, thank you for your bravery and selflessness.